 I love the Mother Earth News planner because it’s easy to use, it automatically fills in spacing for you (no referring to seed packets), it recommends plants that work well together, and best of all for long-term gardeners like us, it saves your plans from year-to-year.
 You simply put in the measurements of your garden (or draw in your containers) and then you drag and drop plants from the top bar into your space.
 It’s fun!

 My favorite part of the Mother Earth News planner is that once your plan is done, you can print out a handy-dandy plant list reference sheet that tells you how many plants you need to pick up, how to plant them, what spacing to use, and, most importantly, when in your area to plan them.
 This little sheet is a lifesaver during planting season!

-You’re garden plan is almost done, but before you dig into the soil, you need to tackle one more thing—timing.
+Your garden plan is almost done, but before you dig into the soil, you need to tackle one more thing—timing.

-4. Plan you schedule.
+4. Plan your schedule.

-Most veggies you’ll want to wait until after the last frost date in your area before planting (there are cool weather veggies—like kale, spinach, onions, peas, etc. that can go in earlier, but not a ton earlier).
+For most veggies, you’ll want to wait until after the last frost date in your area before planting (there are cool weather veggies—like kale, spinach, onions, peas, etc. that can go in earlier, but not a ton earlier).
 So you’ll need to know that date!
 If you’re using the Mother Earth News planner, it automagically fills in that information based on your zip code.